YuvalRaviv21/BGU_Mart/README.md

 date of activity, item description, quantity, name of seller, and the name of the supplier.
 If the activity is a sale the name of the supplier should be ‘None’, If the activity is supplying the name of the seller should be ‘None’.
 The tuples should be printed from the oldest to the newest.
 If there is no activity do not print.
 You must use SQL SELECT (with ‘join’, ‘order by’ etc…) to complete this.
 Note:

-Use Python's print() function to print your data and tuples, do not format your output just use the default print behavior.
+1. Use Python's print() function to print your data and tuples, do not format your output just use the default print behavior.
 However, If you need to print a list of Python’s objects use the __str__ function to override the default print of an object since the default print prints only the reference.  __str__ the equivalent of Java's toString.
-You may add modules as you need but you may not remove or change the file names of these three modules.
+2. You may add modules as you need but you may not remove or change the file names of these three modules.
-You are not obligated to use the template provided, but it should make your life easier All three modules should run as a standalone program, i.e. can be run from the command line as the main module.
+3. You are not obligated to use the template provided, but it should make your life easier
+4. All three modules should run as a standalone program, i.e. can be run from the command line as the main module.

 We will run each of your module from the command line, for example:

-> initiate configfile.txt
+&gt; initiate configfile.txt

-> printdb
+&gt; printdb

-> action actionfile.txt
+&gt; action actionfile.txt

-> printdb
+&gt; printdb

-**Configuration and action Files**
+## Configuration and action Files
-**Configuration file**
+### Configuration file**
 Each line in the configuration file represents either an Employee(E), Supplier(S), Product(P) or Branch(C).
 For example: